wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/1-introduction.md

 ### Environment variables

 Previously, it was a common practice for all stored data to be available in a single environment only.
 Now, because of environment variables, you have the flexibility to transport your configuration data from one environment to another within the same tenant.
-After creating environment variables in Common Data Service for apps, you can consume them by retrieving data from the **Environment Variable Definition** and **Environment Variable Value** entities.
+After creating environment variables in Dataverse for apps, you can consume them by retrieving data from the **Environment Variable Definition** and **Environment Variable Value** entities.

 You can add environment variables in a solution.
 Additionally, you have the option to add an existing environment variable in a solution or create a new one that automatically becomes part of that solution.